-A few of my recipes calls for nutritional yeast flakes.
+A few of my recipes call for nutritional yeast flakes (also called nooch).
 Although it sounds scary (I was nervous trying it myself at first), it actually tastes really good.

-It has a cheesy, nutty flavor and I use it for many recipes that call for cheese.
+Nooch has a cheesy, nutty flavor.
+I use it for many recipes that call for cheese.
 I also sprinkle it on pasta, popcorn, pizza or anything else that needs just a little extra cheese-y flavor.
-I also make my own vegan parmesan alternative from it!